kumaran-is/weather-agent/docs/setup/evaluation/README.md

 **What it does**:
 1. ✅ Runs automatically on every PR and push to main/develop
-2. ✅ Uploads golden dataset to LangSmith
+2. ✅ Uploads golden dataset to LangSmith (185 test cases)
-3. ✅ Runs batch evaluation (105 test cases)
+3. ✅ Runs batch evaluation (185 test cases: Level 5 + Level 6)
-4. ✅ Checks all quality gates
+4. ✅ Checks all quality gates (including Level 6 thresholds)
 5. ✅ **Blocks merge if gates fail** 🛑
 6. ✅ Comments on PR with detailed results
 7. ✅ Uploads evaluation results as artifacts